algattik/hdinsight-kafka-spark/README.md

-# Use Avro with Apache Kafka and Apache Spark on HDInsight.
+# Use Avro with Apache Kafka and Apache Spark on HDInsight

-This is a simple example of streaming Avro data from Kafka on HDInsight to a Spark on HDInsight cluster.
-This example uses Kafka DStreams.
+This is a simple example of streaming Avro data from Kafka on HDInsight to a Spark on HDInsight cluster, and exposing the resulting data in Power BI.
 It is inspired by the [basic example at Azure Samples](https://github.com/Azure-Samples/hdinsight-spark-scala-kafka).

 ## Understand this example